ChenlongDeng/Elem4LCR/README.md

 # An Element is Worth a Thousand Words: Enhancing Legal Case Retrieval by Incorporating Legal Elements

-The LeCaRD-Elem dataset and code of Elem4LCR will be released here.
+The LeCaRD-Elem dataset and the code of Elem4LCR will be released here.